petergithub/notes/01Technology/kubernetes/kubernetesNotes.md

 #### Exceeding the limits

-CPU: when a CPU limit is set for a container, the process isn’t given more CPU time than the config- ured limit.
+CPU: when a CPU limit is set for a container, the process isn’t given more CPU time than the configured limit.
 Memory: When a process tries to allocate memory over its limit, the process is killed (it’s said the container is OOMKilled, where OOM stands for Out Of Memory)

 #### pod QoS classes